llvm/llvm-project/llvm/docs/CommandGuide/llvm-mc.rst

  Generate DWARF debugging info for assembly source files.

+.. option:: --hex

+ Take hex pairs as input for the disassembler.
+ Whitespace is ignored.

 .. option:: --large-code-model

  Create CFI directives that assume the code might be more than 2 GB.